 - If you find yourself locked out of your residence hall, call Campus Safety to let you in.

 - If you do not feel well and need to lie down, make sure that a friend stays with you to check on you.
 If you see someone who is sick or unconscious, make sure they are safe and call the EMTs through Campus Safety’s emergency number at 315-859-4000.

 - If you find yourself alone or in an unfamiliar place, be aware of your surroundings.
 Call Campus Safety (emergency: 315-859-4000), nonemergency: (315-859-4141) if you feel unsafe.
 Trust your instincts.
-If you feel uncomfortable in your surroundings, leave.
+If you feel uncomfortable in your surroundings for any reason, you have the right to leave.